Fiji will reopen to fully vaccinated tourists on December 1, 2021, according to an official statement from the country’s national tourism body.

 “We are ecstatic that Fiji will open its borders to international visitors before the end of the year,”Tourism Fiji’s CEO Brent Hill said in a statement.
 “This is the moment we have been planning for nearly two years now and I can assure the world that Fiji is safe and ready to welcome you back.”

 The country’s national airline will play a major role in the reopening process.
 Currently, Fiji Airways is offering all-inclusive tourism packages on its website, beginning with $1,299 offers that include flights, six nights’ accommodation, meals and more.

 “Fiji Airways is committed to putting on a strong schedule right from the get-go.
-They are committed to opening across a number of their ports that they flew to and providing capacity,” Hill confirmed.
+They are committed to opening across a number of their airports that they flew to and providing capacity,” Hill said.
 He teased there will be flight and resort deals on offer as part of the country’s reopening.

-About 40 percent of Fiji’s gross national product (GNP) comes from the tourism industry.
+About 40% of Fiji’s gross national product comes from the tourism industry.

 Despite the country being otherwise closed to foreign travelers, a group of some 30 high net worth individuals were allowed to spend three months in the country as part of a special agreement with the government.

-The reopening news was met with happy responses from Fiji’s tourism community, which has taken a significant hit during the pandemic.
+The reopening news was welcomed by Fiji’s tourism industry, which has taken a significant hit during the pandemic.